Costava/alignchar/README.md

 alignchar: For the given input file, for each line that ends in the target
            character (Default: '\'), align the target character to the target column position (Default: 80.
 First column is 1) using the fill character (Default: ' ').
-Non-matching lines, lines longer than 2047, and lines where the target character falls on or after the target column position are unchanged.
+Non-matching lines, lines of length 2048 and greater, and lines where the target character falls on or after the target column position are unchanged.

 Usage examples:
   alignchar [options] -i <input file> -o <output file>